 Trim Level Breakdown

 The Power Wagon is offered only as Crew Cab (four-door) model with a bed measuring 6'4".
-Two trim levels are available - an eponymous base model and the luxed-up Power Wagon Laramie.
+Three trim levels are available: Power Wagon Tradesman, Power Wagon and the luxed-up Power Wagon Laramie.

 While the Power Wagon is obviously built for off-roading, plenty of attention was also paid to safety.
 Dual front, front side and full-length side curtain airbags are all fitted as standard.

-As a factory-prepped off-roading pickup Power Wagon has only one rival - the Ford F-150 SVT Raptor.
-It isn't quite a direct comparison, as the Raptor is designed for high-speed, Baja 1000-style desert antics, while the Power Wagon is in its element when scrambling through mud or clawing over rocks.
+As a factory-prepped off-roading pickup, the Power Wagon has only one true rival - the Ford F-150 SVT Raptor.
+However, it isn't quite a direct comparison because the Raptor is designed for high-speed, Baja 1000-style desert antics, while the Power Wagon is in its element when scrambling through mud or clawing over rocks.